“So, you too, when you see all these things, recognize that He is near, right at the door.

 Ezekiel 38 tells us that in the last days, a coalition will come against Israel.
 While there is debate about the exact location of Rosh and Magog–many scholars believe this refers to modern-day Russia, while others believe it’s Turkey–there’s no debate that Turkey (Meshech, Tubal, Gomer, Beth Togarmah) and Iran (Persia) are included in the coalition, along with Sudan (Kush) and Libya (Put).

 We may be seeing the Ezekiel 38 lineup forming…

 Many students of prophecy have flagged the significance of the fact that former foes Russia, Turkey and Iran seem to be aligning around overlapping interests in Syria.

 On 11/22/17, three of these five powers met.
 That picture evolved further on the next day, when Sudanese President al-Bashir traveled to the southern Russian city of Sochi to meet with Putin to discuss “nuclear power cooperation.”
 Al-Bashir, who is wanted by the International Criminal Court for genocide and war crimes in Darfur, requested “protection from the U.S. aggressive actions.”
 (Muslim logic, anyone? :-/ )

-Last December, the U.S. vetoed a U.N.
+You’ll no doubt recall that in December 2017, the U.S. vetoed a U.N.
 Security Council resolution that called for the withdrawal of Donald Trump’s recognition of Jerusalem as Israel’s capital.
 A few days later, the U.N.
 General Assembly approved a harsh resolution condemning the U.S. move.
-This wasn’t a surprise, but what was a surprise was the vote tallies: 14 to 1 and 128:9.
+This wasn’t a surprise, but what was a surprise was the vote tallies: 14:1 and 128:9.
 On the Security Council, only the U.S. supported Israel and Jerusalem.

 Brothers and sisters, we live in a day when prophecies are leaping off the Bible’s pages and into the headlines…